Godwin-NJ/risevest-soln/soln.md

   ### ADD AUTHENTICATION ---- DONE

+  ### The authentication process was changed from JWT TO Session Authentication using Redis and Cookies

 - [x] Users can upload files up to 200mb ----> DONE
 - [x] ????Users can download uploaded files download works but issues > needs to point to the os envrionment to drop file